Mushrooms: Everything You Need to Know

 Boosts Immune System

-Eating mushrooms can prevent respiratory infections and also helps boost your immune system because of its anti-inflammatory properties.
+Eating mushrooms can prevent respiratory infections and also helps boost your immune system because of their anti-inflammatory properties.
 The antioxidants present may also help you with longevity.

 They have also been found to improve your gut health because they are a type of prebiotic.
 This means that they can help the good bacteria that’s in your stomach.

 Mushrooms add lectins to your body, which help to fight off foreign invaders that can cause cancer.
 Mushrooms can help prevent leukemia, cervix, pancreatic, gastric, hepatocellular, and breast cancer, along with several others.